integrateddatasvc/agency-registry/README.md

 - catalogs.yaml: data catalogs and access using web bsed user interfaces
 - apis.yaml:  data catalog and access using web services

-The ids.yaml file is used by scripts to automatically harvest metadata from registries.
+The ids.yaml file is used by scripts to automatically harvest and updated metadata from external sources.

-The following files are harvested from various registries:
+The following files are harvested and stored in the external directory:

 - ror.json
 - (add)

-The following files are generated from the available metadata:
+The following files are generated from the available metadata and stored in the docs directory:

 - (todo)

+### How to add an agency

+- Create a directory in the relevant group under the registry
+- Create an ids.yaml file, with at least the ROR identifier
+- Run the updater script in the utils directory: `python updater.py <group>/<agency>`

 ## Identifers and basic information
-Below list of sources we have identified and can use to compile basic agency profile information.
+Below list of sources we have identified and can be used to compile basic agency profile information.
 Note that only a few provide public API end point, and all seem to lack OpenAPI / Postman docs.
 ROR seem like a good starting point for identifiers.

 ### [Crossref Funder ID](https://www.crossref.org/services/funder-registry/)
 The Funder Registry and associated funding metadata allows everyone to have transparency into research funding and its outcomes.
 It’s an open and unique registry of persistent identifiers for grant-giving organizations around the world.